 Its interesting when ever a women succeeds as a model there is always a concerted effort to mention how educated she is, and yet her education plays little to no part in the main reason she has been contracted which is for her looks and her physique.
-This also betrays a deeper issue of stigmatisation in that we associate dressing like this with prostitutes so people may tolerate and not say anything but they internally associate such dress as that of prostitutes.
-Maybe the cartoonists actually struck a chord, somewhere, could it be he touched on something that people have known but are afraid to speak about?
+This also betrays a deeper issue of stigmatisation in that we associate dressing like this with prostitutes.
+So people may tolerate and not say anything.
+Internally they associate such dress as that of prostitutes.
+Maybe the cartoonists actually struck a chord somewhere.
+Could it be he touched on something that people have known but are afraid to speak about?

 Comedians and cartoonists say some of the most racist, and sexist comments and play on stereotypes.
-The same people who are condemning this cartoonists, are happy to call it comedy, satire and social comment when it comes from a comedian like Chris Rock.
-We might not like the cartoon, but could the cartoonist be onto something and we are not prepared to deal with it because we are in denial?
+The same people who are condemning this cartoonists show a double standard.
+They are happy to call it comedy, satire and social comment when it comes from Chris Rock.
+We might not like the cartoon.
+But could the cartoonist be onto something?
+Maybe we are not prepared to deal with it because we are in denial?

 Take him to court